CosmaVergari/os161-vm/README.md

 ### Remaining functions
 The remaining functions declared in the segments.c file deal with the management of the `pagetable` struct, adding and getting entries from it, but also there are some functions dedicated to the support of the *swapping* operations, but we will see them in more detail while talking about the architecture of *swapping*.

+## swapfile
+In order to support the swapping operation we created a management class called `swapfile.c`.
+This file contains most of the logic supporting the I/O from the swap file.
+The swapfile is located at the root of the filesystem (named SWAPFILE) and it is 9MB in space. *NOTE: These definitions are available and configurable in `swapfile.h`*.
+The swapfile is itself divided in pages of `PAGE_SIZE` length, just like the RAM memory.
+This is useful because it eases the management of the swapfile, the tracking of the offset in the swapfile, and the I/O operations.

+In order to manage the swapfile we used a bitmap that allows us to keep track of which swapfile *page* is free and which is filled, so it can't be used for swapping out at a given moment.
+Note also that the swapfile class is agnostic of which process occupies which page of the swapfile; this information is kept in the appropriate segment, and in particular in its **pagetable** (TODO: Aggiungi link a parte di pagetable in cui si parla dello swap)

+Whenever the virtual memory manager starts, the `swap_init()` function is called.
+This function prepares the swapfile class to perform the following swapping operations.
+Such preparation consists in opening the swapfile, saving its handle in a global variable `struct vnode *swapfile`, and creating a properly sized bitmap called `swapmap` with `SWAPFILE_SIZE/PAGE_SIZE` entries.

+The bitmap and its management methods were already implemented in the system in the `struct bitmap` data type, so we decided to use this structure.

+During a `swap_out()` operation:
+1. set the first available (zero) bit in the bitmap and retrieve its index
+2. initialize the data structures required by a disk write operation (physical address to read from, length to write, offset in the file)
+3. perform the disk write operation
+4. return the offset in the swapfile where the page has been swapped out (equal to *bitmap_free_index \* PAGE_SIZE*)

+Step (4) will be useful for the tracking of the swapped pages inside for a specific process.
+If operation (1) fails, so when it returns a non-zero value, then it means that there is not enough free space in RAM and in swapfile.
+At this point the kernel does not have any other way to save the page, so it panics.

+The `swap_in()` operation is the symmetrical of the `swap_out()`: given an offset in the swapfile, it reads from the swapfile and resets the bit in the `swapmap`.

+Another available operation is the `swap_free()`.
+This function is used when a process that had some swapped out pages is exiting.
+Under this circumstances, every page that was swapped out becomes unused, so the `swapmap` has to be updated to make these pages available for other processes.
+No actual disk operation needs to be performed in this case, since the resetting of the bitmap is enough to make the pages usable by others again.

+Every operation on the `swapmap` is performed under the ownership of a lock (`struct spinlock swaplock`) to prevent race condition between processors.
+This is redundant since for now we are in a single-processor architecture.

+Finally, the `swap_shutdown()` is invoked at memory management shutdown and it frees the used resources: close the swapfile handle and free the space used by the `swapmap`.

 ## List of files created/modified
 - addrspace.c  Francesco